hieu3210/pyLTS/README.md

 # pyLTS

-pyLTS — Linguistic Time Series Forecasting with Hedge Algebras
+pyLTS — Linguistic Time Series Forecasting based on Hedge Algebras

 Abstract
 -------
-pyLTS is a Python implementation of a linguistic time series forecasting framework grounded in Hedge Algebra (HA) theory.
+pyLTS is a Python implementation of a linguistic time series forecasting framework grounded in Hedge Algebras (HA) theory.
 The project implements models that represent and reason about imprecise temporal data using linguistic variables, hedges (linguistic modifiers), and algebraic operations defined by HA.
 The approach is designed for domains where human-like, qualitative descriptions complement or replace purely numerical forecasting (e.g., socio-economic indicators, environmental monitoring, and expert-driven signals).

 Key features
 - Model linguistic time series using Hedge Algebras (HA).